OpenFn/wcs-wildmeat/README.md

 `Market`,
 `Offtake`.

+[See here](https://docs.google.com/spreadsheets/d/1qfniuXap7tyjf9sZZN1M1Hn7nzGfvs_twhcxzjRV8QQ/edit#gid=0) for the full list of Kobo forms which were used to design these integrations.

 #### Triggers
 Trigger Type: Message Filter
 A message filter trigger has been configured for each of the forms above.
 The corresponding job will run when a form with the matching message filter is recieved in the project inbox.
 These can be adjusted in the OpenFn project.

 #### Data Mappings
-These forms map to the following database tables:
+The Kobo forms map to the following database tables:
 `tbl_sample`
 `tbl_study`
 `swm_transaction`